ethereum/remix-project/CONTRIBUTING.md

 There are many languages, just get into your language, and you will see a folder named `Remix UI`, where you can do the translations.

-Not only can you do the translations, you can also review it.
-If you agree or disagree with some translations, you can vote yes or no. If you vote no, you can comment to explain why you vote no, and give your translation.
+Not only you can do the translations, you can also review it.
+If you agree or disagree with some translations, you can vote YES or NO. If you vote NO, you can comment to explain why you vote NO, and give your translation.